-It's really easy to get to Val Thorens from all around the world and that's because the ski area is located just 200km from Geneva International airport, the second-largest airport in Switzerland (about two hours and 30 minutes on a good day).
-Flying isn't your only option, you can always drive here and there are also trains and coaches available.
+It's really easy to get to Val Thorens because the ski area is located just 200km from Geneva International airport.
+But, flying isn't your only option, you can drive and there are also trains and coaches that come here too.

 Best ways to get to Val Thorens